Bus passengers

 There were six passengers on the bus.
-There were always six more passengers at the next two stops.
-Did the passengers travel together?
+Six more passengers boarded at each of the next two stops.
+How many passengers were travelling in total?

 You need to know the following knowledge to solve this word math problem: